What are you looking for today?

 Ferret Housing Guide

-Your ferrets can sleep for 18-20 hours a day, but when they’re awake they’re highly active!
-They need housing that’s great for when your ferrets want to play and when they want to snooze.
+Your ferrets need housing that’s great for when they want to play and want to snooze.

 For a home, ferrets need a safe, secure and hazard free environment.
 Make sure any wires or poisonous foods are kept well away from their home or exercise areas.
 Ferrets love to play and jump around, and their living area should allow them to do so.
 Their housing should be at least 3m long x 2m wide x 2m high for a pair of ferrets.
 They need this space to play, forage, hide, toilet, groom and rest!